Fraunhofer-AISEC/measured-boot-tools/README.md

 **calculate-ima-pcr** calculates the expected IMA eventlog based on a list of user space software components.
 Note that the order on running systems might differ as the execution of user space binaries cannot be predicted.

+**calculate-snp-mr** calculates the expected hash of the AMD SEV-SNP measurement register based on the OVMF and optionally kernel, cmdline and initrd.
+Currently works for QEMU and ec2 instances and EPYC-v4 CPUs.

 **calculate-srtm-pcrs** calculates the expected SRTM PCR eventlog and final PCR values based on software components, such as the firmware and the kernel.
 The tool takes the compiled versions of